Mature height generally less than 25 feet

-Most pink flowering cherries are better suited for the Tidal Basin than here in zone 5...however, we now offer a fully hardy pink flowering cherry that also provides you a more compact size, maturing to only 25 ft. tall and 20 ft. wide...also, the habit is vase shaped (see immediately above) which is easier to integrate into more landscape scenarios...additional attractions include polished mahogany bark (middle picture above) and shiny dark green foliage that turns bronze to red in fall.
+Most pink flowering cherries are better suited for the Tidal Basin than here in hardiness zone 5...however, we now offer a fully hardy pink flowering cherry that also provides you a more compact size: maturing to only 25 ft. tall and 20 ft. wide...also, the habit is vase shaped (see top photo above) which is easier to integrate into more landscape scenarios...additional attractions include polished mahogany bark (pictured immediately above) and shiny dark green foliage that turns bronze to red in fall.

 Crabtree, Red Flowering

 'Prairiefire' is the best red flowering crabtree: for starters, long lasting, vibrant purplish red flowers put other flowering trees on notice each spring (see both photos above)...smaller, less messy red fruits are brighter and glossier than other crabs...dark reddish green leaves appear healthier than the muted purple leaves of most of the other red flowering crabs...the leaves also feature good resistance to the various leaf maladies that impact crabs locally during wet, cloudy weather...upright to rounded shape that matures to 20 ft. high and wide...we've found the growth of 'Prairiefire' to be slower than other crabtrees in Cambridge, expect around ten inches annually.

 (Aesculus x carnea 'Briotii' and 'Fort McNair')